If you love yoga, but can’t practice as often as you’d like, I have good news. You’re probably practicing yoga more often than you think!

 - Whatever activity helps you relax fully and be present and content with the moment

 How to Practice Ashtanga Yoga Every Day

 The Ashtanga tradition encourages yogis to practice six days per week.
-It takes approximately 90 minutes to practice full primary or intermediate series.
-While some are able to carve this time into their lives, others practice for a shorter time or fewer days per week.
+It takes approximately 90 minutes to practice the full primary or intermediate series.
+While some are able to carve this time into their lives, many others practice for a shorter time or fewer days per week.